Wednesday, December 6, 2017

-Reasons for Congress to Keep the LIFO Method
+Reasons for Congress to Preserve LIFO

 The last-in, first-out (LIFO) inventory method has been an acceptable accounting method in the U.S. tax code for more than 75 years.
 Recently, the Senate Finance Committee has proposed eliminating the LIFO method to pay for corporate tax rate reductions that will be included in their tax reform proposal.